 Ensuring your app can be used by everyone means building accessibility into it from the start.
 For some apps, that’s easier said than done.
 In the video below, two of our engineers take a mobile app from a dire accessibility state to one that takes advantage of Flutter’s built-in widgets to offer a dramatically more accessible experience.

-Testing accessibility on web:
+Testing accessibility on mobile

 You can debug accessibility by visualizing the semantic nodes created for your web app using the following command line flag in profile and release modes: